 भूतेभ्यो हि परं यस्मान्नास्ति चिन्ता चिकित्सिते।।

 Charaka’s version is somewhat similar, with a few differences that are noteworthy.
-To him, Purusha is indistinguishable from prakrti; tanmatras do not exist; and the final state of release was an undifferentiated existence.
+To him, Purusha is indistinguishable from prakrti and the final state of release was an undifferentiated existence.
 Interestingly, in contrast to Sushruta’s emphasis upon the plurality of Purushas, Charaka seems to suggest their oneness.